PLATINUM2025

 As a private foundation, FCP is committed to the public good and providing responsible stewardship of its resources.
 To that end, the Board of Directors and management team provide constant and thorough oversight of the financial endowment, ensuring effective governance.

 In December of 2007, FCP gave out its first grant.
-Since then, the foundation awarded nearly $5.5 million in grants to more than 500 non-profit agencies that serve special needs youth and their families in Bucks County, Pa.
-Providing grants to vital nonprofits, technical assistance to emerging 501(c)(3) organizations, scholarships and internships to the next generation of concerned citizens, and ongoing professional education and development to those serving the behavioral health needs of Bucks County's youth, are vital to FCP's past, present, and future.
+Since then, the foundation awarded over $7.8 million in grants to through more than 900 grants to nonprofits that serve children, youth, and families in Bucks County, Pa.
+Providing grants to vital nonprofits and emerging 501(c)(3) organizations, scholarships and internships to the next generation of concerned citizens, and ongoing professional development are vital to FCP's past, present, and future.
 The Board of Directors and management are committed to good governance, best practices, responsible stewardship, and serving the Bucks County community.

 How we listen